wacncontent/CustomizeTool/removeCommentOutput2/articles/documentdb/documentdb-dotnet-application.md

 	We'll skip running the project locally because I'm sure we've all seen the ASP.NET "Hello World" application.
 Let's go straight to adding DocumentDB to this project and building our application.

-## <a name="_Toc395637767"></a>Step 3: Add DocumentDB to your web application project
+## <a name="_Toc395637767"></a>Step 3: Add DocumentDB to your MVC web application project

-Now that we have most of the ASP.NET MVC plumbing that we need for this solution, let's get to the real purpose of this tutorial, adding Azure DocumentDB to our web application.
+Now that we have most of the ASP.NET MVC plumbing that we need for this solution, let's get to the real purpose of this tutorial, adding Azure DocumentDB to our MVC web application.

 1. The DocumentDB .NET SDK is packaged and distributed as a NuGet package.
 To get the NuGet package in Visual Studio, use the NuGet package manager in Visual Studio by right-clicking on the project in **Solution Explorer** and then clicking **Manage NuGet Packages**.